namroodinc/pitchlab-assets-and-data/match-reports/2023_24_NBA_Boston_Celtics_113-98_Cleveland_Cavaliers.md

 ### Boston Celtics vs. Cleveland Cavaliers Match Report

 **Game Overview:**

-The Boston Celtics secured a decisive 113-98 victory over the Cleveland Cavaliers in the Eastern Conference semifinals, played at TD Garden on May 15, 2024.
-The win saw the Celtics advance further in the NBA 23/24 season playoffs.
+The Boston Celtics secured a 113-98 victory over the Cleveland Cavaliers in the Eastern Conference semifinals held at TD Garden in Boston, MA on May 15, 2024.
+The victory ensured the Celtics' advancement to the conference finals, winning the series 4-1.

-**First Quarter:**
-The first quarter was a balanced affair, ending 28-28.
-Both teams showcased their offensive capabilities, with notable three-pointers from Boston’s Jaylen Brown and Derrick White, and Cleveland’s Max Strus.
-The Celtics had a slight edge in rebounds and assists, but the Cavaliers kept pace with their effective field goal percentage.

-**Second Quarter:**
-The Celtics began to pull away in the second quarter, outscoring the Cavaliers 30-24.
-Jayson Tatum’s efficiency was critical, contributing to Boston's increased lead.
-The Celtics excelled in both offensive and defensive rebounds, limiting Cleveland's second-chance opportunities.

-**Third Quarter:**
-Boston continued to dominate in the third quarter, scoring 25 points to Cleveland’s 22.
-Al Horford was influential, scoring multiple crucial points and securing several rebounds.
-The Cavaliers struggled to close the gap as the Celtics' defensive pressure intensified.

-**Fourth Quarter:**
-The final quarter saw the Celtics cement their victory, scoring 30 points against the Cavaliers' 24.
-The Celtics' bench, including contributions from Sam Hauser and Luke Kornet, provided significant support.
-Jayson Tatum continued to lead by example, finishing the game with 25 points and 10 rebounds.

-**Key Players:**
+The game started evenly, with both teams trading baskets.
+The first quarter ended with the Celtics leading 28-28.
+In the second quarter, Boston began to build a lead, entering halftime with a 58-52 advantage.

-- **Jayson Tatum (Boston Celtics):** Tatum was the standout performer with 25 points, 10 rebounds, and 9 assists.
+Jayson Tatum was the standout player for Boston, contributing 25 points, 10 rebounds, and 9 assists.
+His performance was instrumental in maintaining and extending the Celtics' lead throughout the game.
+Al Horford also played a key role, scoring 22 points and securing 15 rebounds, including 7 offensive rebounds.
-- **Al Horford (Boston Celtics):** Horford contributed 22 points, 15 rebounds, and 3 blocks, showcasing his defensive prowess.
-- **Derrick White (Boston Celtics):** White added 18 points, with a notable contribution from beyond the arc.
-- **Evan Mobley (Cleveland Cavaliers):** Mobley led the Cavaliers with 33 points and 7 rebounds, despite the team's overall struggle.
-- **Marcus Morris (Cleveland Cavaliers):** Morris was efficient, scoring 25 points with a high field goal percentage.

-**Team Statistics:**

-- **Boston Celtics:** Dominated in rebounds (43), assists (32), and field goals made (42).
-Their defensive strategy led to 6 blocks and 6 steals, contributing to their victory.
-- **Cleveland Cavaliers:** Had a total of 28 rebounds and 25 assists.
-They struggled with turnovers (10) and fouls (16), impacting their performance.

-**Conclusion:**
-The Boston Celtics' cohesive team play and strategic defense were pivotal in their victory over the Cleveland Cavaliers.
-The Celtics' ability to capitalize on rebounds and assists, coupled with standout performances from Tatum and Horford, ensured their progression in the playoffs.
-The Cavaliers, despite strong individual efforts, could not match the Celtics' overall team execution.
+The third quarter saw Boston further extend their lead.
+They outscored the Cavaliers 27-19 in this period, entering the final quarter with an 85-71 lead.
+Derrick White added 18 points for Boston, while Jaylen Brown and Jrue Holiday chipped in with 11 and 13 points respectively.

+Cleveland struggled to keep pace with Boston's scoring.
+Evan Mobley was the top performer for the Cavaliers, scoring 33 points and grabbing 7 rebounds.
+However, his efforts were not enough to close the gap.
+Marcus Morris scored 25 points, showing efficiency with 10 out of 13 field goals made.
+Darius Garland contributed 11 points and 9 assists but struggled with shooting accuracy, making only 4 of his 17 attempts.

+Despite some strong individual performances, Cleveland's overall shooting percentage was lower than Boston's.
+The Celtics made 42 of their 80 field goal attempts, while the Cavaliers converted 38 of 79.
+Boston's defense also proved effective, forcing 10 turnovers and making 6 steals.

+The Celtics' bench contributed effectively, with notable performances from Sam Hauser and Payton Pritchard.
+Hauser scored 5 points and grabbed 4 rebounds, while Pritchard added 11 points, including 3 three-pointers.

+Boston's consistent scoring and defensive efforts were key to their victory.
+The team showed resilience and teamwork, ensuring they maintained their lead and secured the win.
+The Celtics now advance to the conference finals, continuing their strong playoff run under the guidance of coach Joe Mazzulla.